Mitch Garver Preview, Player Props: Rangers vs. Athletics

 Mitch Garver At The Plate

-- In 37.3% of his games this year, Garver has tallied at least one RBI.
-In eight of those games (11.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.
+- Garver has had an RBI in 25 games this year (36.8%), including eight multi-RBI outings (11.8%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 27 games this season (40.3%), including multiple runs in six games.
+- He has scored in 28 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.